Nasenboi/AiudioDataScience_Warnsystem-/README.md

-# Audio Data Science Project: AI (CNN) driven audible threat detection for deaf/impaired people
+# Audio Data Science Project: <br />
+AI (CNN) driven audible threat detection for deaf/hearing-impaired people

 ## What is the Project about?